President Trump and Egypt's Abdel-Fattah el-Sissi Meet at the White House

 For Egypt, the objective is clear: Help us help you.

-In Trump, el-Sissi sees new opportunity after years of lukewarm relations with President Barack Obama.
+In Trump, el-Sissi sees new opportunity after years of lukewarm relations with former President Barack Obama.

 Obama never invited the Egyptian leader to the White House, which el-Sissi mentioned in his brief remarks.
 And Egypt's government was repeatedly admonished over its human rights record.
 Obama even briefly suspending some U.S. military aid.